Freeway Complex Fire: Events

 The Freeway Fire ignited at 9:01 a.m.
 PDT on November 15, 2008, along the Riverside Freeway (State Route 91, SR 91) in the riverbed of the Santa Ana River, located in Corona.
 The fire spread west and north into the hillsides of Yorba Linda and south into Anaheim Hills, where multiple businesses and residences were destroyed.
-It also burned homes in Olinda Ranch along Carbon Canyon Road in Brea, burned through much of Chino Hills, then spread north into Diamond Bar.
+It also burned homes in Olinda Ranch and the remnants of the La Vida Mineral Springs resort along Carbon Canyon Road in Brea, burned through much of Chino Hills, then spread north into Diamond Bar.

 The Landfill Fire, also known as the "Brea Fire," was reported at 10:43 a.m.
 PDT on November 15, 2008, and started near the 1900 block of Valencia Avenue in Brea, just south of the Olinda Landfill.
 It quickly spread west and eventually jumped the Orange Freeway (SR 57).

 The Landfill Fire merged with the Freeway Fire at 3:30 a.m.
 PDT on November 16, 2008.
 At approximately 7:00 a.m.
 PDT the two fires were officially renamed the Triangle Complex Fire.
 Around 12:45 p.m. the Triangle Complex Fire had been renamed once again to the Freeway Complex Fire still using the OCFA incident number CA-ORC-08075221.
 According to the final cause report released by the California Department of Forestry and Fire Protection (CAL FIRE) on January 4, 2010, it was confirmed that the Freeway Fire was caused by a faulty catalytic converter.